-That means experts in neuromuscular disorders, lung specialists (pulmonologists), cardiologists, genetics counselors and physical therapists are all available to meet with you and your child in one visit in one location.
-This not only makes care easier, but also makes sure all aspects of the patient’s care are as coordinated as possible.
+That means neuroscience experts in neuromuscular disorders, lung specialists (pulmonologists), cardiologists, genetics counselors and physical therapists are all available to meet with you and your child in one visit in one location.
+This not only makes care easier, but also makes sure all aspects of your child's care are as coordinated as possible.

 The Pediatric Heart Failure Program also offers a coordinated program for family screening, which includes clinical and genetic testing.
-Exercise stress testing frequently is performed, too, to objectively assess aerobic capacity and to help patients and families know what level of exercise is appropriate.
+Exercise stress testing frequently is also performed to objectively assess aerobic capacity and to help patients and families know what level of exercise is appropriate.

 Fontan Survivorship Program